 Child care and hands-on, gospel centered lessons

-Elementary Age Sessions
+Elementary Age and Younger Sessions

 These groups will meet in various meeting spaces around camp during the Tabernacle sessions.
 There will be multiple BLBC staff per area, leading students in fun Bible lessons and games!